h0lg/FOMOcal/README.md

 ### Scrape Job
 Every [event detail](#event-details) is represented as a *Scrape Job*, in which you tell FOMOcal how to
-- 🥢 [Pick the element](#-selecting-elements) holding the text to extract - from within the event container by default, though selecting from the outside is possible
+- 🥢 [Pick the element(s)](#-selecting-elements) holding the text to extract - from within the event container by default, though selecting from the outside is possible
 - ⚗ [Extract text from it](#-extracting-text)
 - 🧹 [Clean it up](#-cleaning-up-extracted-text) and